jessamynsmith/Alexa/README.md

 * ScoreKeeper : a skill that can keep score of a game.
 * SpaceGeek : a simple skill that responds to the user with a space fact.
 * TidePooler : a skill that looks up tide information for various cities.
-* WiseGuy : a skill that tells knock knock jokes, a multi-turn dialog using a JavaScript array in index.js.
+* WiseGuy : a skill that tells knock knock jokes, a multi-turn dialog using a JavaScript array in index.js, with these custom intents in file IntentSchema.json:

+      * TellMeAJokeIntent
+      * WhosThereIntent
+      * SetupNameWhoIntent
+      * HelpIntent

-The AlexaSkill.js file contains prototype of requestHandlers:
+The <strong>AlexaSkill.js</strong> file contains prototype of requestHandlers:

       * LaunchRequest
       * IntentRequest
       * SessionEndedRequest

 IntentHandlers:

       * onSessionStarted
       * onLaunch
       * onIntent